Skip to main content

 The outlook for glaucoma largely depends on the type of glaucoma you have, but generally:

-• only a small number of people will end up totally blind
+- only a few people will end up totally blind

 The outlook is better the earlier glaucoma is diagnosed and treated.